You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Decide on your color schemes for both your pages' background, images and fonts.

-• Tab Links permit your readers to move from one page to another.
-There are 2 basic designs, horizontal (tabs aligned side by side, one after another at the top of every page), or vertical (listed in a column to the right or left of your text).
+• Decide on your Tab Links placement.
+Tabs permit your readers to move from one page to another, horizontal (tabs aligned side by side, one after another at the top of every page), or vertical (listed in a column to the right or left of your text).
 Some web sites repeat their page navigation links at the bottom of every page.
 Other web sites offer a different set of links at the bottom, like "feedback", "e-mail us", etc.

-• Some web sites offer a "return to top" link at the bottom to encourage reader navigation (always make it easy for your reader).
+• Some web sites offer a "return to top" link at the bottom to allow readers an easier navigation (always make it simple for your reader).

 • Other web sites also incorporate invisible, enter links or links through pictorial aides for navigation.